chanshiyucx/blog/journal/004-interview-simulation.md

 The interface needs to look professional and provide easy cancellation options.
 If users know they can easily change bookings and reach real people for help, they're more likely to trust the initial booking.

+### Workflow

+> Describe your daily development workflow

+I start with daily standup, then tackle the most complex tasks when I'm fresh.
+I work in focused blocks with breaks, review teammates' code throughout the day, and help junior developers with questions.
+Before pushing code, I test locally and run linters.
+End of day, I update task status so I can resume smoothly the next morning.

 ### Questions

 > Do you have any questions for us?